coveo/source.coveo.com/_posts/2016-06-16-open-source-coveo-javascript-linter.md

 *stylistic* errors.
 A `Lint` or a `Linter` is a program that supports linting.
 They are available for most languages like CSS, Python, JavaScript, HTML, etc...

 ## Eslint

-[Eslint](http://eslint.org/) is the most recent of the four linting tools previously mentioned.
+[ESLint](http://eslint.org/) is the most recent of the four linting tools previously mentioned.
 It was created by **Nicholas C. Zakas** in june 2013.

 > Its goal is to provide a pluggable linting utility for JavaScript.

-Design to be heavily extensible, it comes with a large set of custom rules and it is really easy to install.
+Designed to be heavily extensible, it comes with a large set of custom rules and it is really easy to install.
 It gives precise and concise output by including the rule name out of the box.
 You are always aware of which rule was causing an error.